Degree Outcomes Statement

 Classification Algorithm

-We publish the degree algorithm annually in Section 9 of the Academic Regulations for Taught Programmes which is made available to all students, staff and external examiners.
-The honours classification of Bachelor awards is based on the weighted aggregate of the best 100 Credits at each of Level 5 (25%) and Level 6 (75%), grade boundaries are set at 10% intervals from 40% (Third Class) to 70% (First Class).
+The University publishes the degree algorithm annually in Section 9 of the Academic Regulations for Taught Programmes which is made available to all students, staff and external examiners.
+The Honours classification of Bachelor awards is based on the weighted aggregate of the best 100 Credits at each of Level 5 (25%) and Level 6 (75%), grade boundaries are set at 10% intervals from 40% (Third Class) to 70% (First Class).
 Assessment Boards make awards on the basis of these boundaries with no bandwidth for borderline discretion or consideration of contextual factors.

 • the safety net that had been applied at level 5 in 2019/20.